-5) As it became clear this was not going to look like the picture or taste like the boyfriend's had prior (I forgot both the corn and cheese for the side,) I tossed in the oven realizing I was short on time and needed to clean up fast to get the kids.
+5) As it became clear this was not going to look like the picture or taste like my boyfriend's mom's version, I tossed it in the oven realizing I was short on time and needed to clean up fast in order to go get the kids.

-Life and cooking advice: Plan ahead and leave room for error.
+Life and cooking advice: Plan ahead (DBT skill, cope ahead) and leave room for error.

-1) Know your audience: Here's the thing, my kid eat just about anything- they ate the kale salad I made earlier too- They not only ate it, but had seconds of the casserole and asked me to make it again.
-Good news I made a ton- yay leftovers for tomorrow!
+1) Know your audience: Here's the thing: my kids eat just about anything (they ate the kale salad I made earlier too).
+They not only ate it, but had seconds of the casserole and asked me to make it again.
+Good news was that I made a ton- yay leftovers for tomorrow!

-3) People who love you aren't comparing you to others: My boyfriend ate it, two big pieces too and said it was great.
+3) People who love you aren't comparing you to others: My boyfriend ate two big pieces and said it was great.
 He didn't even notice how un-photogenic it was.

-4) No one notices your small mistakes like you do: At no point did anyone question where the corn, cheese or lack of cornbread was.
-Only 1/4 of the eaters had this recipe before so no one knew my flub and 1/4 didn’t mention it.
+4) No one notices your small mistakes like you do: At no point did anyone question where the corn, cheese, or lack of cornbread was.
+Only 1/4 of the eaters had this recipe before so no one knew my flub and that1/4 didn’t mention it.

 5) Keep expectations reasonable: let me be real here, my family doesn't expect anything I cook to look like a magazine photo or a Pinterest post.
-At times I expect perfectionism, but truth is other people do not.
-I almost think if it looked like the picture they would be suspicious who really made it.
+At times I expect perfectionism, but the truth is other people do not.
+I almost think if it had looked like the picture they would've been suspicious about if I really made it.
 Be imperfectly perfect!
+(DBT skill: Wise Mind)

 In the end everyone was happy, we have leftovers for tomorrow night to save me from cooking more than a quick veggie and I have